mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Yeah, I did.
 I’ll be going with some of my family, but I am a bit scared since I’ve definitely lost a lot of my Japanese.
 We’ll probably visit some shrines and stuff, but we haven’t planned everything out yet.”

-“You said you’re from Alpine, right?
-And you have three sisters?”
+“You said you’re from Alpine, right?”

-“I’ve got three older sisters and a younger sister.
-And you said you’re from Kentucky?”
+“Yep, and you said you’re from Kentucky?”

 “Yeah, I grew up there.
 But my parents and I moved to Rexburg after I graduated high school, and now my parents are in Guam as mission president and wife.”

 After some conversation, Connor arrived at the park, and he and I cuddled for a bit in the backseat.
 We still talked, but I eventually got comfortable.
 He still had his car on, playing some pop music.
 It was definitely the kind of music I vibed with when I was in high school.

 “Ii tenki desu ne (The weather is nice, isn’t it?),” Connor said.

 It was still slightly snowing outside.
 “Uh.
 Iie (No),” I responded.
 He and I laughed.
 “I think it’s nice to look at, but I definitely don’t like walking in it.”